Toyota Tundra Performance

 Acceleration and Power

-The Tundra is available with three engines.
-The base engine is a 4.0-liter V6 that puts out 270 horsepower and 278 pound-feet of torque.
-The first optional V8 is a 4.6-liter unit that produces 310 horsepower and 327 pound-feet of torque.
-The most powerful option is the 5.7-liter V8, which produces 381 horsepower and 401 pound-feet of torque.
-The V6 comes with a five-speed automatic transmission, while the V8s get six-speed automatics.
-EPA fuel economy ratings range from 16/20 mpg city/highway for a two-wheel drive Tundra with the V6 to 13/17 for a 4x4 model with the 5.7-liter V8.
-These ratings are about average for the class, but are by no means class-leading.
+The base Tundra engine is a 4.0-liter V6 that produces 270 horsepower and 278 pound-feet of torque.
+There are two optional V8 engines: a 4.6-liter unit that produces 310 horsepower and 327 pound-feet of torque and a 5.7-liter V8 with 381 horsepower and 401 pound-feet of torque.
+The V6 comes with a five-speed automatic transmission, while the V8s get a six-speed automatic.
+The Tundra achieves up to an EPA-estimated 16/20 mpg city/highway with the V6 and two-wheel drive, which is a bit low for the class.

 Handling and Braking